CartoDB/documentation/app/content/data-observatory/guides/creating-data-observatory-tilesets.md

 {{% bannerNote type="note" title="NOTE" %}}
-Tileset creation is currently only available for BigQuery users using the [CARTO Spatial Extension](/spatial-extension-bq).
+Tileset creation is currently only available for BigQuery users using the [CARTO Analytics Toolbox](/spatial-extension-bq).
 {{%/ bannerNote %}}